maxwelltsai/DeepGalaxy/README.md

 ```
 where `-np 32` should be changed according to the actual number of MPI processes.
 For example, if 8 nodes are allocated, and each node with 4 processors (e.g., GPU), then `np = 8 * 4 = 32`.
 If GPUs are used, `DeepGalaxy` will automatically bind each MPI process to a GPU.
 Please replace `output_bw_512.hdf5` with the actual file name of the HDF5 dataset.
 Change the epochs and noise, and other parameters whenever necessary.

+## Large models
+When high-resolution images are trained on a large DNN, the memory consumption of the DNN parameters and activation maps may (far) exceed the available GPU memory.
+In this case, it is still possible to map the host memory to the GPUs.
+This can be done by passing a value greater than 1 to the `--gpu-mem-frac` argument.
+For example, `--gpu-mem-frac 5` means that it allows CUDA to allocate 5 times the size of the GPU memory.
+So if the GPU memory is 32 GB, then the usable memory for the GPU in this case will be 160 GB.

+Please note that this option usually comes with performance penalty.

 ## Acknowledgement
 This project is supported by [PRACE](https://prace-ri.eu/), [SURF](https://www.surf.nl/en), and [Leiden Observatory](https://www.universiteitleiden.nl/en/science/astronomy).